boyboi86/AFML/README.md

 **Other References**

 There is another library that was created way before mine (Actually more than 1 before mine), I will strongly recommend you to download their library, as a reference as you try to implement the codes.

 As well as their exercises, to see if our answers are somewhat similar to yours.

 * [mlfinlab library](https://github.com/hudson-and-thames/mlfinlab)
 * [mlfinlab Exercises](https://github.com/hudson-and-thames/research/tree/master/Advances%20in%20Financial%20Machine%20Learning)

+Pls donate to them if you are leveraging mlfinlab expertise, it's not easy to maintain open-source library.

 If you are interested in quantitative research, but do not have high-frequency data.
-I created a code snippet for you to generate some HFT data to get you started.
+I created a code snippet for you to generate some synthetic HFT data to get you started.

 [Generate synthetic high frequency data](https://gist.github.com/boyboi86/5e00faf48f60abfdbe838fbdee269471)

 **Disclaimer**

-All the codes used in this exercise was created from scratch by myself based on what was taught in the book (Which took quite an effort).

-As much as possible, I used multiprocessing (parallelisation) and pandas only.
-(As a challenge)

-Therefore the answers might be different from mlfinlab.

-However, our sample data (Based on dollar bar) are identical.
+I'm not using mlfinlab to complete these exercise, but I do compare my answers with theirs.

+At the same time, this repository can only cover concepts and demostrate implementation.
+If you intend to deploy real quantitative strategies, you will require real HFT data.